Texas Divorce Laws: How to Get a Divorce in TX

 As divorce and family law attorneys who have served thousands of individuals and families across Collin County, Denton County, and Texas since 1998, our legal team at Coker, Robb & Cannon, Family Lawyers values the importance of educating clients and ensuring they have the information needed to make informed decisions about their divorce and their future.

-If you have any questions involving a divorce or any other family law matter, please do not hesitate to reach out to us for help.
-Our team includes three Board Certified Family Law Specialists (Duane L. Coker, Kelly K. E. Robb, and Jacqueline Cannon), proven attorneys with decades of collective experience, and a support staff that treats clients like family.
+If you have any questions about how to get a divorce in Texas, or are thinking of filing for divorce in Texas, please do not hesitate to reach out to us for help.
+Our team includes three Board Certified Family Law Specialists—Duane L. Coker, Kelly K. E. Robb, and Jacqueline Cannon—proven attorneys with decades of collective experience, and a support staff that treats clients like family.
 Let us help you through the journey ahead.